Neil Smith (American football): Notes

 Smith's trademark sack celebration, which consisted of him pantomiming swinging a baseball bat, was invented in tribute to another Kansas City sports hero, Hall Of Famer George Brett.

 There was a rule created in his name.
 The "Neil Smith" rule, enacted in 1998, prevents a defensive lineman from flinching to induce a false start penalty on the offense.

-Neil Smith was a Co-Owner of the Kansas City Brigade, a team in the Arena Football League from 2006 until 2008.

 Smith appeared as a panelist on the Nickelodeon game show Figure it Out.
 He also appeared in a series of Campbell's Chunky Soup commercials.

 The Kansas City Command retired #90 in his honor.